Genealogy Research of the Families of

 Welcome to a

-website that contains extensive genealogical research of the families that
+website that contains extensive genealogical research of the

-settled in and around Tomah, a city in Monroe County in west-central Wisconsin.
-This website is the result of more than 45
+families that settled in and around Tomah, a city in Monroe County in

-years of research of the ancestors and descendants of more than 400 families who
+and descendants of more than 400 families who made their home in the Tomah area

-made their home in the Tomah area or are related by marriage to those who did.
+or are related by marriage to those who did.

 The research began